Parliamentary.ai

 Overview

-This bill mandates that large companies in the UK prepare and publicly disclose annual statements detailing their efforts to reduce carbon emissions throughout their supply chains.
-The aim is to increase transparency and encourage businesses to take greater responsibility for their environmental impact.
+This bill mandates that large companies in the UK prepare and publicly disclose annual statements detailing their efforts to reduce carbon emissions within their operations and supply chains.
+The aim is to increase transparency and encourage businesses to take action against climate change.

 Description